About us

 Looking ahead

-Through Water Resources South East (WRSE), we’re also working with the other five water companies that supply the region’s drinking water.
-We have a joint plan that addresses the climate and environmental emergency threatening our water resources.
-This collaborative approach means we can look beyond our individual boundaries and work together to secure the region’s future water supplies.
+Through Water Resources South East (WRSE), we’ve worked with the other five water companies that supply the region’s drinking water.
+We have a joint regional plan that addresses the pressures on our water resources.
+This collaborative approach means we have looked beyond our individual boundaries and are working together to secure the region’s future water supplies.

-You can find out more about WRSE and the Regional Plan here.
+You can find out more about WRSE and the Regional Plan below.

 Our long term plan

-Our revised draft WRMP24 sets out that, if we do nothing, we could face a shortfall of over 1 billion litres of water per day by 2050.
-To meet this shortfall, we must make the best use of the water we’ve got by tackling leakage, reducing demand and investing in new sources of water.
+Our WRMP24 sets out that, if we do nothing, we could face a shortfall of over 1 billion litres of water per day by 2050.
+To meet this shortfall, we must make the best use of the water we’ve got by tackling leakage, using water more wisely and investing in new sources of water.

 We asked our customers for their views on the plan during our public consultation.
 We provided our response in our Statement of Response at the end of August 2023, which you can find here.